 The aponeurosis of the transversus abdominis muscle participates in comprising the rectus sheath.
 This is a multilayered aponeurosis that encloses the biggest portion of the rectus abdominis and pyramidalis muscles on their anterior and posterior sides.

-Transversus abdominis aponeurosis makes up the posterior wall of the rectus sheath which covers the posterior upper three quarters of rectus abdominis, together with the aponeurosis of the internal abdominal oblique muscle.
+The transversus abdominis aponeurosis makes up the posterior wall of the rectus sheath which covers the posterior upper three quarters of rectus abdominis, together with the aponeurosis of the internal abdominal oblique muscle.
 On the other hand, the aponeuroses of the transversus abdominis and internal abdominal oblique converge with the aponeurosis of external abdominal oblique anterior to the rectus abdominis and form the the lower quarter of the anterior wall of the rectus sheath.
 The point at which they converge is known as the arcuate line, and is located 2.5cm below the umbilicus.

 Below the free lower border of transversus abdominis, the transversalis fascia communicates with both internal and external oblique, as well as the inguinal ligament.
 Approximately 1.5 cm above the midpoint of the inguinal ligament, the transversalis fascia, contains a round opening called the deep inguinal ring.
 Along the medial border of the deep inguinal ring, the free lower border of transversus abdominis occasionally gives off a band of fibers called the interfoveolar ligament.